-- All chassis-related circuits of a robot must be clearly laid out.
-A referee may conduct random inspections on a robot after a match, and, where required, the team must cooperate in the random inspection and disassemble the relevant robot parts to show the relevant circuits.
-It is recommended that teams consider the random inspection requirements of referees when designing the layout of circuits, as any loss of preparation time due to disassembling of robots for circuit inspections will be borne by the team itself. - A robot's circuit connected to the "Chassis" port on the Power Management Module, i.e. a chassis-related circuit, and other circuits connected to other ports on the Power Management Module are connected using only cables with a diameter specification of 24AWG or smaller, and can only be used for communication, with the total current flow equal to or smaller than 50mA. - Input voltage requirements for a Power Management Module: 22V-26V.
-Power output ports No. 10, 11 and 12 in the graph can be connected and disconnected by the Referee System.
-The highest single-channel load of No. 10 "Chassis" and No. 11 "Gimbal" ports is 10A, and the longest duration for its peak value of 30A is 500ms.
-As for No.12 "Ammo-Booster" port, the maximum continuous payload for a single circuit is 8A, and the longest duration for its peak value of 20A is 500ms.
-The total maximum continuous payload for ports No. 10, 11 and 12 is 20A.
-The maximum continuous payload for a single circuit connected to power output port No. 9 in the graph is 6A. - For power out ports No. 10-12 on the Power Management Module, overload protection will be triggered when a single circuit payload reaches the hardware maximum, causing the Power Management Module to disconnect power output.
+- Input voltage requirements for a Power Management Module: 22 V-26 V. Power output ports No. 10, 11 and 12 in the graph can be connected and disconnected by the Referee System.
+The highest single-channel load of No. 10 "Chassis" and No. 11 "Gimbal" ports is 10 A, and the longest duration for its peak value of 30 A is 500 ms. As for No.12 "Ammo-Booster" port, the maximum continuous payload for a single circuit is 8 A, and the longest duration for its peak value of 20 A is 500 ms. The total maximum continuous payload for ports No. 10, 11 and 12 is 20 A. The maximum continuous payload for a single circuit connected to power output port No. 9 in the graph is 6 A. - For power out ports No. 10-12 on the Power Management Module, overload protection will be triggered when a single circuit payload reaches the hardware maximum, causing the Power Management Module to disconnect power output.
 Reasonable payload distribution must be considered when designing circuits. - Take care to protect the power output ports No. 9-12 on the Power Management Module, where frequent plugging and unplugging may cause the ports to loosen. - The voltage on the power output ports No. 9-12 will fluctuate if the system load experiences large fluctuations.
 Teams are advised to take voltage-regulating measures for loads that are sensitive to voltage (such as Mini PC). - The outer casing of the Power Management Module heats up under high power conditions.
 Do not touch it with your hands.
-Avoid installing the Power Management Module on non-heat resistant materials, such as 3D printing materials. - Actual test results for reference: When a continuous current of 20A has been running for a working period of 30 minutes, the temperature of the outer casing is around 70°. - . کر: - A Launching Mechanism Power Supply refers to the power supply for launching projectiles.
+Avoid installing the Power Management Module on non-heat resistant materials, such as 3D printing materials. - Actual test results for reference: When a continuous current of 20 A has been running for a working period of 30 minutes, the temperature of the outer casing is around 70°. - A Launching Mechanism Power Supply refers to the power supply for launching projectiles.
 If only a friction wheel power supply is connected to the "Ammo-Booster" port of the Power Management Module, care should be taken to avoid the situation where the loading mechanism continues running after the friction wheel has powered off, which may lead to projectiles becoming stuck and damaging the loading mechanism.

-3.5 Mounting Light Indicator Module
+3.5 Mounting Specifications for Light Indicator Module